-My mom says that God has healed James and that He will continue to do so, if only in His time.
-She says that James improved so rapidly for so many days that it's easy to feel like a one day set back is a set back, but it's not.
+My mom says that God has healed JF and that He will continue to do so, if only in His time.
+She says that JF improved so rapidly for so many days that it's easy to feel like a one day set back is a set back, but it's not.
 Mom says that the healing of the brain may take awhile, but it will happen.

 But I am so afraid of the long process.
 I feel inapt to parent him once he is home.
-I'm afraid of him coming home and I feel overwhelmed when I think of how hard it will be with Lydia, Bennet, James, and James' special needs.
-The nurses and doctors speak so warmly and positively about getting James home.
+I'm afraid of him coming home and I feel overwhelmed when I think of how hard it will be with L, Ben, JF, and JF's special needs.
+The nurses and doctors speak so warmly and positively about getting JF home.
 I picture myself lying on the living room floor, sobbing, surrounded by my 3 crying children.

 In something that is not a coincidence, the Church's recent Sunday readings have been about faith and healing: